la2050/challenge/_2021/learn/alliance-college-ready-public-schools-foundation.md

   SEL Survey, which is a research-based tool that measures scholars’ social-emotional functioning and perceptions.
 There is also a teacher survey component that will be used in conjunction with student surveys.
-Approximately how many people will be directly impacted by this proposal?: '13000' Approximately how many people will be indirectly impacted by this proposal?: '35500' Please describe the broader impact of your proposal.: >- Research shows that children who have traumatic life experiences are at increased risk for challenges in school, including spending more time out of the classroom and lost instructional minutes due to disciplinary consequences;
+Approximately how many people will be directly impacted by this project, program, or initiative?: '13000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '35500' Describe how Los Angeles County will be different if your work is successful.: >- Research shows that children who have traumatic life experiences are at increased risk for challenges in school, including spending more time out of the classroom and lost instructional minutes due to disciplinary consequences;